The Stepfather (1987 film): Accolades

-Other media
+Franchise

+Sequels

 The film was followed by the sequel Stepfather II in 1989, which opened to negative reviews.
-The TV movie Stepfather III was released in 1992, with the title character played by another actor.
+The TV movie Stepfather III was released in 1993, with the title character played by another actor.

+Remakes

 A remake titled The Stepfather was released in 2009 to negative reviews.

+Another remake titled Stepfather was released in 2026 on Tubi.
+This film features Taye Diggs as the title character.
+The film received mixed to negative reviews.